highlando/19-geometric-fluids-discretization/index.md

 Develop the Madelung transform as a hydrodynamical model for the Schrödinger equation, with an emphasis on the geometric perspective as a momentum map that connects it to compressible fluid dynamics.

-Optional: Also develop the onnection to the work by [Chern et al. 2016].
+Optional: Also develop the connection to the work by [Chern et al. 2016].

 :page_facing_up: D. Fusca, *The Madelung transform as a momentum map,* J. Geom.
 Mech., vol. 9, no. 2, pp. 157–165, 2017.,